log4j.logger.org.apache.spark.memory.TaskMemoryManager=TRACE

 |

-Although the constructor parameter taskAttemptId refers to a task’s attempt id it is really a taskId .
+Although the constructor parameter taskAttemptId refers to a task’s attempt id it is really a taskId.
 It should be changed perhaps?

 |

-When called, the constructor uses the input MemoryManager to know whether it is in Tungsten memory mode (disabled by default) and saves the MemoryManager
+When called, the constructor uses the input MemoryManager to know whether it is in Tungsten memory mode (disabled by default) and saves the MemoryManager and taskAttemptId for later use.

 It also initializes the internal consumers to be empty.